inky03/psych-wiki/docs/creating-a-mod/adding-a-character.md

 ### No Antialiasing
 If unticked, the character will have a rough, more "pixelled" appearance.
 It's recommended to use this if you're working with pixel sprites.
 ### Scale
-Changes the scale of your character.
+You can use this to adjust the scale of your character.
 1 is the default size (100%).
 ### Health bar R/G/B
 Here are three inputs to change the healthbar color by its red, green and blue color values.
 ### Sing Animation length